-The chances of being in an e-bike accident have risen drastically over the last several years with the rise of crafty apps similar to Uber and Lyft.
-These accident claims include those involving a Citi Bike app, or Santa Monica-Wheels E-Bikes crashing at high speeds into crowds and cars.
+Ultimate Guide to Compensation for Wheels E-Bike Accidents in Santa Monica, CA. The chances of being in an e-bike accident have risen drastically over the last several years with the rise of crafty apps similar to Uber and Lyft.
+These accident claims include those involving a Citi Bike app or Santa Monica-Wheels E-Bikes crashing at high speeds into crowds and cars.

 “Wheels” is an electric bicycle company app founded by the founders of the dog walking app, Wag.
 The app allows users to rent e-bikes for a minute at a time.
-Bikes are left laying on sidewalks or in bike rack/charging stations in public areas.
+Bikes are left on sidewalks or bike racks/charging stations in public areas.

 In particular, Santa Monica and Downtown Los Angeles are seeing people tripping and falling on these e-bikes more and more.
-Every-time users unlock the bicycle with the Wheels app you can pick your dockless e-bike off the sidewalk, and dump it pretty much anywhere.
+Every-time users unlock the bicycle with the Wheels app; they can pick their dockless e-bike off the sidewalk and dump it pretty much anywhere.
 It’s a personal injury lawyer’s dream come true, or is it?

-Wheels consists of and is run by executives from Uber, Bird, Lyft, and other transportation masterminds.
-Wheels has manufactured unique mini-bikes, including the Jump and Spin bikes.
+Wheels consist of and are run by executives from Uber, Bird, Lyft, and other transportation masterminds.
+Wheels have manufactured unique mini-bikes, including the Jump and Spin bikes.
 They are basically scooters with padded seats.
-All this tourism, mixed with violent homeless people and no bail hold criminals on our streets, people are bound to get hurt.
+All this tourism, mixed with violent homeless people and no bail hold criminals on our streets, and people are bound to get hurt.

 These bikes have pegs, rather than pedals too.
 And riders will remain 27 inches off the ground.
-Also, the wheels are bigger, which makes them easiercto steer and control.
+Also, the wheels are bigger, which makes them easier to steer and control.
 (Experts say smaller wheels tend to cause more accidents.)
-Their bikes also have Bluetooth capable built-in speakers for riders who like to listen to distracting music.
+Their bikes also have Bluetooth-capable built-in speakers for riders who like to listen to distracting music.

 Typically, bicycle riders like Lime scooters because they’re fast, but this often leads to serious injuries on city sidewalks, including tripping and falling over abandoned e-bikes.
 Only youngsters under 17 require helmets, so a head injury is a typical claim for a new client seeking legal representation in Santa Monica, CA.

 There’s plenty of confusion about the laws pertaining to motorized bikes.
-As a scooter rider, or e-bike operator, you must comply with the rules to avoid life-altering injuries to yourself and others.
-Whether you were hit by a rider as a pedestrian or in a vehicle, you need the best personal injury lawyers on your side to offer legal protection.
+As a scooter rider or e-bike operator, you must comply with the rules to avoid life-altering injuries to yourself and others.
+Whether a rider hit you as a pedestrian or in a vehicle, you need the best personal injury lawyers on your side to offer legal protection.